learn-co-curriculum/pc-ios-day02-essentials/README.md

   println("You are an amazing teacher!")
   }
 else if name == "Lyel"{
-  println(you are an amazing teacher!")
+  println("You are an amazing teacher!")
   }
 else {
   println("I guess you're okay too.")